studiobutter/anime_api/README.md

 List of API from certain Anime Games.

-## Notice ##

-API Links are now Categorized!

-Old Launcher API will be seperate.

 **NOTICE**: Old Launcher APIs have been depercated since June 17th, 2024

 For Honkai Impact 3rd players, old APIs can be access [here](./Old_APIs/HI3.md)

-Disclaimer: HI3rd Old APIs will be Deprecated soon!
+Disclaimer: HI3rd Old APIs will soon be Deprecated!

 This Repository is meant for reseaching and helping players do manual downloads.